abduh3131/scroot/scroot-Stable/scroot/REPORT.md

 python3 scroot/scooter_app.py
 ```

-Both entry points consume the runtime snapshots generated by Window 6.
-The GUI defaults to the `~/scroot/runtime_inputs/camera.jpg` source, and the CLI pilot mirrors the same sensor pipeline for headless runs.
+Both entry points tap into the mirrored runtime snapshots generated by Window 6.
+The GUI defaults to the `~/scroot/runtime_inputs/camera.jpg` source, while the CLI fallback mirrors the same pipeline for offline tests.

 Follow the shutdown order in reverse (stop GUI/CLI → bridge → sensor interface → lidar → camera → roscore) to prevent dangling processes.
 Use `roslaunch scroot_bridge full_system.launch` only when you want ROS to manage every node automatically; the windowed checklist above mirrors the manual sequence requested by the operator.